kunindustries/kunindustries.github.io/about.md

 - Kun Militia
 - Engineering

 Contact Email: contact@kunindustries.com
 Support Email: support@kunindustries.com

-Specific employees email addresses can be acquired by asking that employee, or guessing cleverly.
+Email addresses for specific employees can be acquired by asking that employee, or guessing cleverly.

 ---